yuxinjiaS2023/multi-label-code-smell-classification/README.md

 We recommend using [JetBrains PyCharm ](https://www.jetbrains.com/pycharm/)
 In pycharm, run with the green button on `main.py`.
 Input the model name you want to use, and then press `enter`.
 Model would then be trained and print the results.

+# Running Java code
+Java code is located in /J48-Classifier/src folder.
+Run the file J48Classifier.java, it should give you relevant result of a specific arff file.
+You can change the file name passed into function evaluateFile() inside the main function, to experiment on different arff files located in /data/exported/ folder.

 # Version Log
 May 1, 2023
 - Refactory code structure, add simple interface to use.